aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.vm2.json
    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.vm3.json
    ```

+ 1. You will be prompted to provide an admin password. provide adminPassword: <inject key="AzureAdUserPassword"></inject>.

    **Note**: It may take 5-10 min to create these three VMs.
 You do not have to wait until this job completes, you can continue with the next task.